-- 3.1 In accordance with article 18E of the Act, an authorised undertaking shall establish and maintain technical provisions with respect to all of its insurance and reinsurance obligations towards policyholders and insureds of insurance or reinsurance contracts. - 3.2 The value of technical provisions shall correspond to the current amount that an authorised undertaking would have to pay if it was to transfer its obligations immediately to another authorised undertaking or another undertaking authorised under Article 14 of the Solvency II Directive. - 3.3 An authorised undertaking shall calculate its technical provisions: - (a) in a way that the calculation makes use of and is consistent with the information provided by the financial markets and generally available data on underwriting risks (market consistency); - (b)in a prudent, reliable and objective manner; - (c) following the principles set out in paragraphs 3.2, 3.3 (a) and (b); - (d)taking into account the principles set out in paragraphs 2.1 and 2.2 of this Chapter, - (e) in accordance with paragraphs 3.4 to 3.42, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 86 of the Solvency II Directive. - 3.4 The value of technical provisions shall be equal to the sum of a best estimate and a risk margin as set out in paragraphs 3.7 to 3.9.
+5.3.1 In accordance with article 18E of the Act, an authorised undertaking shall establish and maintain technical provisions with respect to all of its insurance and reinsurance obligations towards policyholders and insureds of insurance or reinsurance contracts.

-- 3.5 An authorised undertaking shall value the best estimate and the risk margin separately, except where paragraph 3.6 applies. - 3.6 An authorised undertaking shall not value the best estimate and the risk margin separately where: - (a) future cash flows associated with insurance or reinsurance obligations can be replicated reliably; and - (b) that replication is provided using financial instruments; and - (c) those financial instruments have a reliable market value which is observable, then, the value of technical provisions associated with those future cash-flows shall be determined on the basis of the market value of those financial instruments.
+- 5.3.2 The value of technical provisions shall correspond to the current amount that an authorised undertaking would have to pay if it was to transfer its obligations immediately to another authorised undertaking or another undertaking authorised under Article 14 of the Solvency II Directive. - 5.3.3 An authorised undertaking shall calculate its technical provisions: - (a) in a way that the calculation makes use of and is consistent with the information provided by the financial markets and generally available data on underwriting risks (market consistency); - (b) in a prudent, reliable and objective manner; - (c) following the principles set out in paragraphs 5.3.2, 5.3.3 (a) and (b); - (d) taking into account the principles set out in paragraphs 5.2.1 and 5.2.2; and - (e) in accordance with paragraphs 5.3.4 to 5.3.45 of this Chapter, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 86 of the Solvency II Directive. - 5.3.4 The value of technical provisions shall be equal to the sum of a best estimate and a risk margin as set out in paragraphs 5.3.7 to 5.3.9. - 5.3.5 An authorised undertaking shall value the best estimate and the risk margin separately, except where paragraph 5.3.6 applies. - 5.3.6 An authorised undertaking shall not value the best estimate and the risk margin separately where: - (a) future cash flows associated with insurance or reinsurance obligations can be replicated reliably; and - (b) that replication is provided using financial instruments; and - (c) those financial instruments have a reliable market value which is observable, then, the value of technical provisions associated with those future cash-flows shall be determined on the basis of the market value of those financial instruments.